OSI-Concerns/election-results-2025/petition.md

 unfortunate mistake with some good intentions, but we have seen multiple OSI representatives suggesting there is nothing wrong.

-OSI has consistently stated[1] that the online elections are being run with Scottish STV (Single Transferable Vote) rules, and included a link to [OpaVote, detailing STV](https://opavote.com/methods/single-transferable-vote#scottish-stv)
+OSI has consistently stated that the online elections are being run with Scottish STV (Single Transferable Vote) rules, and included a link to [OpaVote, detailing STV](https://opavote.com/methods/single-transferable-vote#scottish-stv)